fortyrunner/book-list/README.md

 * [Building Microservices - Sam Newman](https://www.amazon.co.uk/Building-Microservices-Sam-Newman/dp/1491950358/ref=pd_sim_14_15?_encoding=UTF8&psc=1&refRID=FJ6KNS67T8XGSAXW75ZT)

+I'm not 100% convinced on the move to micro-services unless you have an outstanding engineering team backing you up.
+You may well need a lot more development resource (disk-space, build boxes) etc. You will need a set of engineers/developers who all subscribe to the same ethos w.r.t documentation, interface definition etc. My experience is that those things are harder to achieve that one might imagine.
+What happens when one engineer decides that this service really needs to be written in Go rather than Java?
+On the face of of it, that's the best tool for the job, but what happens when that developer moves on?
+Are you prepared for the lack of homogeneity?
+What happens when another one wants Scala or Python or C++?
+If you have one code base you can check it for unit test coverage, lint checks etc a lot easier.

 # How will you support your stuff?

 _Being able to support your stuff is as important as writing it in the first place_

 * [Site Reliability Engineering - Betsey Beyer et al](https://www.amazon.co.uk/Site-Reliability-Engineering-Production-Systems/dp/149192912X/ref=pd_sim_14_8?_encoding=UTF8&psc=1&refRID=1NG23VV3799J2SG0NXSA)

   I have to confess that I don't find this an easy read.
 It seems a bit too verbose and the kindle version has a slightly odd format.
-The core content is very good though and I may buy the paper book, that may be easier to read.
+The core content is very good though and I might buy the paper book, that should be easier to read.

 * [Production Ready Microservices - Susan Fowler](https://www.amazon.co.uk/Production-Ready-Microservices-Standardized-Engineering-Organization/dp/1491965975/ref=pd_sim_14_6?_encoding=UTF8&psc=1&refRID=VTHJJC4K8FFKE2XP2G6Y)
 * [Java Performance - Charlie Hunt](https://www.amazon.co.uk/Java-Performance-Addison-Wesley-Charlie-Hunt/dp/0137142528/ref=sr_1_2?s=books&ie=UTF8&qid=1520756293&sr=1-2&dpID=41CkZkiulFL&preST=_SX218_BO1,204,203,200_QL40_&dpSrc=srch)